kbamponsem/SGX-C-Server/README.md

 Also, the JSON library (Jansson) cannot successfully handle UTF-8 strings passed from the web client.
 I had to encode the string in base64 and decode it into UTF-8 in the nginx module but the decoding is also not working properly, so it is very hard to send encrypted data to the enclaves.

+Also, a copy of the `nginx.conf` file is placed in the `copies` directory.
+This contains very important additions that without it, starting the server will be impossible.

 This is a link to the web client:

 - [Web Client](https://github.com/kbamponsem/sgx-bank-client.git)